Jailed Joshua Wong Vows Hong Kong's Struggle Will Continue

 But in doing so they have lived anything but ordinary lives.

-Wong has described his schoolboy self as a dokuo, the Japanese term for young men more interested in being left alone with their video games than pursuing girls.
+Wong has described his schoolboy self as a dokuo, the Japanese term for young men more interested in their video games than pursuing girls.
 But he also appeared on the cover of TIME as “The Face of Protests” and was the subject of a Netflix documentary, “Teenager vs Superpower.”

 Celebrity status followed, though he has emphasized the leaderless nature of Hong Kong’s democracy movement and was not a figurehead in the most recent protests.